simopet/WP-send-to-Analytics/ReadMe.txt

 **This plugin uses the universal Google Analytics script.**
 **If you're implementing a different version of Google Analytics, or you have a custom tracker, WP send to Analytics will not work properly.**

+WP send to Analytics helps having better data into Google Analytics: through a more accurate monitoring of user behaviour, it reduces the number of "0 seconds sessions".

 The plugin automatically traks some user behaviours and sends a hit (event) to Google Analytics: